In Dreams (2017-)

 The subject matter is of particular resonance to me, growing up within a mile of the factory, and investigating it as a means to reconnecting with my hometown of Niles, Michigan following the death of my mother in 2012.
 I found artistic inspiration in the factory and its paper—providing a departure from my previous works in acrylic paint.
 The resulting series celebrates small manufacturing and a geographical sense of home.

-In 2015, the Krasl Art Center of St. Joseph, MI commissioned a time-based media piece to accompany the cut-paper works for my solo exhibition of Factory Made (Jan 29- April 24, 2016). sound collage by the artist.
+In 2015, the Krasl Art Center of St. Joseph, MI commissioned a time-based media piece to accompany the cut-paper works for my solo exhibition of Factory Made (Jan 29- April 24, 2016).
 The video is an animated reinterpretation of the cut-paper pieces from my Factory Made series w/ accompanying sound collage--creating a virtual, voyeuristic tour of the factory and the processes from which the paper is made.

-Special thanks to The Krasl Art Center, Jason Forrest Hogg, Jonathan Rauberts, Jerry & Brian French/French Paper Company for crucuial support and technical assistance in helping to see this project to completion.
+Special thanks to The Krasl Art Center, Jason Forrest Hogg, Jonathan Rauberts, Jerry & Brian French/French Paper Company for crucial support and technical assistance in helping to see this project to completion.

 For best audio results, please listen through headphones/soundsystem to feel the lower frequencies and the rumble.
 And for best video results- project HUGE onto French Smart White paper.